In this new post, you will learn how delivery management software helps maximize customer experience.

 Then it’s up to the system to automatically assign them to among drivers, schedules, and routes.

-Sending notifications before the delivery arrives at its destination is a great way to ensure they never miss it.
+Sending notifications before the drop-off is a great way to ensure customers never miss a delivery.

 A quick SMS and email reminders 24-hours before arrival or on the selected way is a simple way you can achieve this.